What Is Excel VLOOKUP Two Criteria?

-- Now we need to use little brain while choosing the lookup value, first select employee name cell “F2”.
+- Now, while choosing the lookup_value.
+First select the employee name cell “F2”.

 - Enter concatenate symbol ampersand (&).

-- Now in the table, we have used underscore (_) character to separate employee name and a quarter so uses the same here before we select the quarter cell G2.
+- In the table, we have used the underscore (_) character to separate the employee name and a quarter.
+So, use the same here before we select the quarter cell G2.

 - Now, this lookup value is similar to the one we have created in the table, now choose the table array from column A to column D.

-- Ok, that’s all close the bracket and hit enter key to get the result.
+- Close the bracket and press the “Enter” key to get the result.

-Here we go, we have got the accurate result this time, thanks to two criteria helper column and lookup value.
+This time, we got the accurate result thanks to two criteria: helper column and lookup_value.

-- We have created a drop-down list for employee name and quarter, based on the selection from the drop-down list it will show the revenue details for the selected employee and quarter.
+- We have created a dropdown list for employee names and quarters.
+Based on the selection from the dropdown list, it will show the revenue details for the selected employee and quarter.

-Look at the above picture, we have just changed the employee name and quarter from the drop-down list, so our formula showing the revised result accordingly.
+Look at the above picture.
+We have just changed the employee name and quarter from the dropdown list.
+So our formula shows the revised result accordingly.

 Vlookup Two Criteria Using Choose Function

-We can also use one more method to match more than one criterion in VLOOKUP i.e. using CHOOSE function.
+We can also use one method to match more than one criterion in VLOOKUP, using the CHOOSE function in excel.

-- For this, we need not create any helper column, first open VLOOKUP function as select lookup values as shown above.
+- For this, we need not create any helper column.
+First, open the VLOOKUP function and select lookup values as shown above.

-- For choosing Table Array open CHOOSE function now.
+- For choosing Table Array, open the CHOOSE function now.

 - Enter Index Number as 1, 2 in curly brackets.

-- Next using ampersand combine underscore and quarter column.
+- Next, using an ampersand, combine the underscore and “Quarter” column.

-- For Value 2 column choose “Revenue” column.
+- For the Value 2 column, choose the “Revenue” column.

-- We are done with CHOOSE function to select the Table Array, close the bracket of CHOOSE function and for Column Num & Range Lookup enter as usual values.
+- We are done with the CHOOSE function to select the Table Array, close the bracket of the CHOOSE function.
+For column_num and range_lookup,enter as usual values.

-- Ok, we are done with the formula before we close out the formula one thing we need to remember is this is an array formula to we need to close the formula by holding three keys i.e. “Ctrl + Shift + Enter”.
+- We are done with the formula.
+Before we close out the formula, we must remember that this is an array too.
+We need to close the formula by holding three keys: “Ctrl + Shift + Enter.”

 - VLOOKUP can fetch the first value found in the table for duplicate lookup values.

-- Combining values will give us a unique lookup value, so we can get an accurate result.
+- Combining values will give us a unique lookup value to get an accurate result.

-- Instead of using underscore as the combining character between two values you can use anything and the same needs to be used in lookup value as well.
+- Instead of using an underscore as the combining character between two values, we can use anything.
+The same needs to be used in the lookup_value as well.

-This has been a guide to Vlookup Two Criteria.
-Here we discuss how to create vlookup two criteria in excel using CHOOSE function along with examples and downloadable excel template.
-You may also look at these useful functions in excel –
+This article has been a guide to VLOOKUP Two Criteria.
+Here, we discuss creating VLOOKUP two criteria in excel using the CHOOSE function, examples, and a downloadable Excel template.
+You may also look at these useful functions in Excel: –